google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 <!--
 You could build an autoencoder with a standard `Sequential` model, but often you'll want to use the encoder and decoder separately.
 In order to do this, we can use the Keras `Model` class.

-In this example, we build an input layer and pass it to a convolutional layer, which is then passed to a pooling layer.
+In this example we build an input layer and pass it to a convolutional layer, which is then passed to a pooling layer.
 The input and output layers are then passed to the `Model`.

-You might also notice that we called the output of the encoder the latent layer.
+You might also notice that we called the output of the encoder the "latent layer."
 This is a common term used to identify the intermediate data representation that is output by the encoder and input to the decoder.
 -->

 ---